Our Design Process : The slow way

 Whether Maya is working on a new silver collection or designing a bespoke diamond ring, her design process is engaging and reflective.
 From our fine jewellery collection to our everyday silver jewellery, she draws inspiration from the people surrounding her, her friends, loved ones, or simply strangers passing by in the street.
 Envisioning these people and their everyday activities initiates a truly creative and personal design process, which we believe is what sets us apart as a jewellery brand.

 When the spark of inspiration strikes, Maya starts sketching out her ideas by hand, before bringing them to our creative team and makers in Islington.
 Once the designs are ready, the whole team gets involved to test-wear and engage with the new pieces before we share them with our customers.

 When new designs come to life, these are made in small, limited runs.
 Quality over quantity is one of the brand's principles.
 This is reflected not only in Maya's designs but in the materials we choose to work with.
 Yes, let's admit...we are a little bit obsessed with materials, you'll often find us nerding about a precious lump of gold, or an exciting grey diamond Maya has sourced.
 But can you blame us?

 Good quality material is at the forefront of Maya's jewellery.
-Our London based jewellers, Jasmine and Yasmin, are lucky enough to spend their days working with these beautiful materials.
+Our London based jewellers, Jasmine and Yasmin, are lucky enough to spend their days working with these beautiful and sustainable materials.
 Every piece is made by hand, and we hope that this quality craftsmanship is reflected in our jewellery.
 After all, it's what makes us unique.

 Ever wondered what the reason might be that jewellery is one of the most common pieces to inherit or pass down?
 It's that combination between sentimentality and quality.
 Jewellery is often associated with special occasions like weddings or anniversaries, and it has always been one of the most popular gifts to express one's love.